 Well it’s the rainy season again here in Florida.
 Since we are going through a pretty wet June and July I have been asked to emphasize the dangers and risks of improperly draining your pool.
 If you want more background on pools “overflowing” please refer to last year’s blog here.

 If my pool is at full to the rim do I need to drain my pool?

-The quick answer is NO you don’t need to drain your pool there is no risk to your pool by it being full.
-The only thing you loose with a pool filled to the rim is your skimmer’s surface cleaning action, it still draws water and the equipment is just fine.
+The quick answer is no. You don’t need to drain your pool, as there is no risk to your pool by it being full.
+The only thing you lose with a pool filled to the rim is your skimmer’s surface cleaning action.
+Overall, it still draws water and the equipment is just fine.

 The long answer is that by draining the pool you are doing a couple of bad things and maybe more potentially.
 First, you are draining out the chemicals we put in to keep your pool blue, clear and swim safe.
 Second, by removing those chemicals you increase the chance of getting an algae bloom.
 Third, you may be creating a dangerous situation with your pool’s structure.

 Why is it dangerous to drain my pool?

 Your pool shell is like a boat, and it will, given the right circumstances, float on the ground water in your yard - “popping” it out of the earth and causing significant damage in the process.
 This is mainly a Florida phenomenon and is called “pool popping” in the industry and you should make sure your pool service and repair company has adequate insurance that specifically covers this peril in Florida.
 Bay Area Pool Service clients can rest assured that we are covered.

 What is the right circumstance for this to happen?